 Let's take a closer look.
-The protective elements featured include; ample cushioning, a full-length stone guard, super tough toe cap, and ultra-protective upper.
+The protective elements featured include; ample cushioning, a full-length stone guard, a super durable toe cap, and ultra-protective upper.
 The cushioning is quite thick in both the heel (29mm) and toe (22 mm).
-This responsive and thick cushioning does not only provide comfort, but also protection from trail hazards.
+This responsive and thick cushioning provides not only comfort but also protection from trail hazards.

 The full-length stone guard prevents sharp rocks or roots from penetrating to the foot and instead distributes the force evenly throughout the shoe.
-The tough toe cap is one of the burliest that we've seen!
-It's made of a hard rubber composite.
-After kicking a few stones and rocks on the trail, we didn't notice a thing…our feet were protected.
+The toe cap is one of the burliest that we've seen!
+It's of a hard rubber composite material.
+After kicking a few stones and rocks on the trail, we didn't notice a thing.

-Finally…the upper.
-The AirMesh is ultra-breathable while providing protection from fine sandy particulates and other pesky debris.
+Finally--the upper.
+The AirMesh is ultra-breathable while protecting from fine sandy particulates and other pesky debris.
 Within the mesh is an interlaced synthetic material that wicks away water.
 While crossing over creeks quickly, we noted that our feet stayed dry.
 However, when immersing them and standing in water, the resistance didn't last that long.
 As a result, this shoe is not waterproof.

-Overall, we are impressed by the amazing protection offered.
+Overall, we are impressed by the fantastic protection offered.
 We would recommend it for everything from warm summer days to cold winter nights.
-Take it with you on any trail adventure you want to pursue…be it super rocky and rooted, sandy and dry, or wet and muddy.
+Take it with you on any trail adventure you want to pursue, be it super rocky and rooted, sandy and dry, or wet and muddy.

 Ever wonder how a mountain goat climbs up cliff faces?
 Their hooves have a soft pad that molds and grips the rock.
-Similar to a mountain goat, the La Sportiva Ultra Raptor also feature a super sticky and aggressive outsole that sticks to most surfaces.
-This and its outsole design earns it top marks for traction.
+Similar to a mountain goat, the La Sportiva Ultra Raptor also features a super aggressive outsole that sticks to most surfaces.
+This material and its outsole design earn it top marks for traction.

 While running over snow and rocky terrain earlier this Spring, we encountered a plethora of different surfaces.
-In all cases, with the exception of super smooth slippery rocks, we were able to maintain traction without slipping or sliding around.
+In all cases, except for super smooth slippery rocks, we were able to maintain traction without slipping or sliding around.

 For such a high stack height (28mm in the heel) we are surprised at its stable ride.
 When running over surfaces in both the high mountains and low valleys, we appreciated how it transitions easily from unstable to stable surfaces.
 We didn't experience any rollovers along the way.

 The stability features in this shoe are ample, keeping you upright on the trail.
-Even though stack height is high, this is countered by a few features.
+Even though stack height is high, this balanced by a few things.
 First, the wider forefoot.
 It allows for better balance when stepping over rocks or roots.
 Second, the TPU lacing system.

 In general, we are very impressed with the elements that make this one shoe that won't roll-over on the trail.
-It's a great option for those needing a super stable shoe or a more supportive option.
+It's an excellent option for those needing a super stable shoe or a more supportive option.
 All of it's stabilizing features come together to provide one safe ride.

 Comfort & Fit

 When the La Sportiva Ultra Raptor first came out of the box, we were a little bit unsure about the fit and comfort.
 The exterior looks rigid and seemingly uncomfortable.
 When held in hand, it's a little heavier than most, which at first, was a little deterrent.
-However, when are testers finally put the shoe on, jaws dropped at the ample levels of comfort.
+However, when our testers finally put the shoe on, jaws dropped at the high levels of comfort.
 The midsole is stacked with EVA foam and MeFlex cushioning.
 The ride is responsive, but not soft.
-The cushioning springs back against the harder outsole in both the forefoot and heel.
-Our testers love the comfort elements of this shoe, earning it a higher score in this category of eight out of ten.
+The shoe's cushioning springs back against the harder outsole in both the forefoot and heel.
+Our testers love the comfort elements of this shoe.

 True to the name of the "Ultra" Raptor, we would recommend this shoe for any distance.
 Wear it on your next 50-mile run or while tackling your first!
-The upper is quite breathable, flexible, and thin around the ankle and Achilles which leads to better comfort overall.
-None of our testers noticed any odd hot spots…even right out of the box.
-Our largest caveat is the lacing system and tongue.
+The upper is entirely breathable, flexible, and thin around the ankle and Achilles which leads to better comfort overall.
+None of our testers noticed any odd hot spots, even right out of the box.
+Our most significant caveat is the lacing system and tongue.
 Many of our testers noted that the tongue sometimes slipped down on the downhills and would bunch.
-In addition, the upper eyelet of the show is made of a plastic polymer that, while durable, allows the lace to actually get looser on longer runs.
+Also, the plastic upper eyelet of the shoe that, while durable, allows the lace to loosen on longer runs.
 There are ways to mitigate this problem through a different lacing system, but we thought it was important to mention as a minor annoyance.

 Our testers have a variety of foot shapes and sizes.
 In general, the fit of this shoe is versatile and accommodating.
-The forefoot is wider than most traditional shoes and is fairly voluminous.
+The forefoot is wider than in most traditional shoes and is relatively voluminous.
 The 9mm heel to toe drop provides ample cushioning in the heel, which the arch is well supported.
-In addition, the laces are somewhat wide apart so if you have an incredibly narrow foot, there is room to yank the laces tight for a specific fit.
-Alternatively, if you have wide or voluminous feet, the area inside is accommodating and adjustable with the lacing system.
+Besides, the laces are somewhat wide apart so if you have a narrow foot there is room to yank the laces tight for a specific fit.
+Alternatively, if you have wide feet, the area inside is accommodating and adjustable with the lacing system.

-There's no doubt…this is a heavy trail runner.
+There's no doubt; this is a heavy trail runner.
 With so many great protective elements, it weighs in at 11.45oz (for one size nine).
-This is expected for any burly trail runner and our testers didn't really notice these extra few ounces when running 20+ miles distances.
+This weight is normal for any burly trail runner, and our testers didn't notice these extra few ounces when running 20+ miles distances.
 That said, it's not the best choice if you're planning on making your new personal record (PR) on the mile.

 Not only does this shoe weigh a lot, but when it gets wet, it absorbs a lot.
-When running through the forest on one wet afternoon in the mountains, we were pleased that it did a fairly good job at wicking away moisture.
+When running through the forest on one damp afternoon in the mountains, we were pleased that it did a reasonably good job at wicking away moisture.
 Though, when we hiked uphill in the snow, and the shoe saturated, we noticed how heavy it got.
-This experience was validated by our water tests were it absorbed 5.15 oz of water, making it a highly absorbent trail runner.
+Our water tests validated this experience when it absorbed 5.15 oz of water, making it a highly absorbent trail runner.
 All in all, if you're looking for a lightweight trail shoe, this is not the best option.